wondeotec/emailbidding-sdk-legacy/README.md

 This SDK serves to help Emailbiddings's publishers to integrate their systems with Emailbidding platform.

 ## Requirements
-You'll need to be install on your server the PHP 5.4 version or higher and add the package 'wondeotec/emailbidding-sdk' to you [composer](https://getcomposer.org/) dependencies.
+You'll need to be install on your server the PHP 5.6 version or higher and add the package 'wondeotec/emailbidding-sdk' to you [composer](https://getcomposer.org/) dependencies.

+-**Note:** This is a fork of [wondeotec/emailbidding-sdk](https://github.com/wondeotec/emailbidding-sdk) that uses Guzzle 6.2 instead of Guzzle 4.*

 ## Webhooks